My trip in 2022

 At 10 everyone slowly went to sleep...

-At 6 it got loud outside the room - you get up with the sun.
-At 8 we met all the villagers present.
+At 6 it got loud in front of the room - you get up with the sun.
+At 8 we met all villagers who are present.
 A happy reunion - everyone seems happy, healthy and balanced.
-When I think about the pictures after the earthquake, about the pictures of Grang that no one helped after the earthquake and see it now, I realize what we have “achieved”.
+When I think of the images after the earthquake, the pictures of Grang whose nobody helped after the tremor and now see it so I will only consciously know what we "achieved".

 Funny Old Man wasn't at the Lazy Stone - he was sick and very weak.
 So I went looking for him.
 When he saw me, tears ran down his eyes - and so did I. He's 96 and I didn't think I'd see him again.
 I gave him a picture of my twins and he beamed - told me that there was a picture of us hanging in his room and he was going to hang it next to it.